markjasonstanton/markjasonstanton.github.io/_posts/2016-11-11-mark-jason-stanton-launch.md

 I'm done for now.
 Was it worth it?
 I don't know.
 It wasn't a YUUUUGE undertaking, but there are plenty of services that would have done all this for me.
 It took me about three hours.

+Next up: Re-route this site to markjasonstanton.com, and figure out what it's going to say.

-Next up: *shameless self promotion!*
+After that: *shameless self promotion!*